charguer/optitrust/sc_artifact.md

    tributed Computing (Euro-Par), ser.
 Lecture Notes in Computer Science, vol. 11014.
 Springer, Cham, 2018, pp. 749–763

+## Updated results for machine (3)

+For machine #3, the results that we reported in the submission are:

+- Orig: 18.2 million particles per second per core,
+- Ours: 21.2, which corresponds to a 16.5% improvement.

+We realized after the deadline that for this machine we had not been using the right `--cpu-list` argument to `taskset`.
+Indeed, a coauthor had been confused by the new version of `lstopo` which, unlike previous versions, displays by default to the the front , for each processing unit, the logical identifier instead of the physical identifier.
+We re-ran the experiment using the appropriate `--cpu-list` and obtained faster executions, as expected.
+The updated results are:

+- Orig: 24.3 million particles per second per core,
+- Ours: 27.6, which corresponds to a 13.7% improvement.

+Note that these throughput values are very close to the results from machine (1), for which we report 23.2 and 27.6 million particles per second per core, for Orig. and Ours, respectively, (for the same grid, but with more particles).

+The fact that our initial throughput figures were lower does not affect the conclusions of our experiments: our optimized code is at least as performant as the baseline code.

+Please feel free to share the above explanations with the paper reviewers, if deemed appropriate.

 ## Investment

 We expect that some basic performance results can be reproduced in 1 hour.